Grand River Valley AVA: Air Drainage

-Soil and Rainfall
+Soils

 Over the millennia, strong, slow glaciations sculpted the landscape, exposing some rock types and covering up others.
 The bedrock is composed of older sedimentary mixed with igneous and metamorphic rocks in the subsurface.
 The common Ohio soil composition is an irregular veneer of Quaternary-age sediments of gravel, sand, clay and slit pushed up by glaciers during the formation of Lake Erie mixed with a windblown loess.
 The region offers winemakers a generous hoard of viticultural sites with a southeast aspect, where the vines can soak up the morning sun, and good air drainage further reduces the risk of frost.
 Rainfall is higher in the Grand River Valley than in other areas of Ohio, but the region's sand and gravel-based topsoil are free draining and efficiently disperse excess water.
 Much of the land slopes northeast towards the lake, letting the grapes catch early morning sun, but avoid afternoon heating.
 The hillsides promote water drainage from the vine's roots preventing oversaturation which dilutes the concentration of flavor, sugar and other quality attributes in the grapes.

 Wine Industry

 The AVA proposal was the result of a petition submitted by Mr. Anthony P. Debevc, President of Chalet Debonne Vineyards, Inc., a winery located in Madison, Ohio.
 A huge range of cool-climate grape varieties and wine styles are produced in the Grand River Valley, and it now boasts over 30 wineries within the AVA and surrounding region.
 Over 50% of Ohio's grapes are grown in the Grand River Valley, and the region has over 1300 acre of vineyards.
-Vitis vinifera varieties such as Chardonnay, Pinot Gris, Riesling, Pinot Noir, Riesling, Cabernet Sauvignon, Gamay Noir, Cabernet Francand Merlot are joined in the vineyards by Franco-American hybrids such as Vidal Blanc and Traminette.
+Vitis vinifera varieties such as Chardonnay, Pinot Gris, Riesling, Pinot Noir, Riesling, Cabernet Sauvignon, Gamay Noir, Cabernet Franc and Merlot are joined in the vineyards by Franco-American hybrids such as Vidal Blanc and Traminette.
 Debonne Vineyards is the largest estate winery in Ohio, cultivating 175 acre of grapes and producing 85000 usgal of wine annually.
 The recognition of Ohio's wine producing areas benefits the state's tourism as the Ohio Department of Natural Resources does its part to foster this important resource.